+• Job description

-Job description Timeline for completing tasks through the year Recent correspondence, especially that with host clubs for USWCA events
+- Timeline for completing tasks through the year - Any procedure manuals/guidelines that exist for committee work and/or events - Recent correspondence, especially that with host clubs for USWCA events

-All Chair job description/timeline documents are now maintained by the Governance Committee and must be reviewed by you annually and updated if necessary.
-These documents can be found in the Member section of the USWCA website under Governance Documents.
+All Chair job description/timeline documents are maintained by the President and must be reviewed by you annually and updated if necessary.
+These documents can be found in the Member section of the USWCA website under Committee Documents/Governance/Job Descriptions.

-In Closing
+In closing